jshea/Person/README.md

 # Python web service example
-This is a learning example web application using Python, Flask, SQLAlchemy, Marshmallow, Jinja and other libraries.
+This is a learning example web application using Python, Flask, SQLAlchemy, Marshmallow and Jinja.

 ![high level overview](./HighLevelOverview.png)